Sketch In, Sketch Out: Accelerating both Learning and Inference for Structured Prediction with Kernels: BACKGROUND

-\end{enumerate} The surrogate regression problem in Step 1 is much easier to handle than the initial Structured Prediction problem described in \eqref{eq:sp}: it avoids to learn $f$ through the composition with the implicit feature map $\psi$, and relegates the difficulty of manipulating structured objects to Step 2, i.e., at testing time.
-Besides, the issue of vector-valued regression into an infinite dimensional space can be overcome by leveraging the kernel trick in the output space.

-Moreover, these OKR approaches belong to the general framework of SELF \citep{Ciliberto2016} and ILE \citep{ciliberto2020general} and enjoy valuable theoretical guarantees.
-They are Fisher consistent, meaning that $h^*$ gives exactly rise to the target $f^*$ after decoding, and that the excess risk of $\hat{f}$ is controlled by that of $\hat{h}$, as shown in \citet[Theorem~2]{Ciliberto2016}.
+The surrogate regression in Step 1 is much easier to handle than the initial structured prediction problem: it avoids learning $f$ through the composition with the implicit feature map $\psiy$, and relegates the difficulty of handling structured objects to Step 2, i.e. at inference.
+In addition, vector-valued regression into infinite-dimensional spaces is a well-studied problem, that can be solved by using the kernel trick in the output space.
+This two-step approach belongs to the general framework of SELF \citep{Ciliberto2016} and ILE \citep{ciliberto2020general} and enjoys valuable theoretical guarantees.
+It is Fisher consistent, i.e., $h^*$ yields $f^*$ after decoding, and the excess risk of $\hat{f}$ is controlled by that of $\hat{h}$.